Hatchback: History

 The first production hatchback was made by Citroën in 1938: the (11CV) "Commerciale" version of their 1934–1957 Citroën Traction Avant series.
 The initial target market was tradesmen who needed to carry bulky objects, like butchers, bakers, vintners, and grocers.
 Before World War II, the tailgate had two pieces, a top section hinged from roof level and a bottom section hinged from below.
-When production of the Commerciale resumed after the war, the tailgate became a one-piece design that was hinged from roof level, as per the design used on most hatchbacks since.
+When production of the Commerciale resumed after the war, the tailgate became a one-piece design that was hinged from roof level, the design used on most hatchbacks since.

 In 1949, Kaiser-Frazer introduced the Vagabond and Traveler hatchbacks.
-These models were styled much like a typical 1940s sedan, fully retaining their three-box profile; however, they included a two-piece tailgate as per the first Citroën 11CV Commerciale.
+These models were styled much like a typical 1940s sedan, fully retaining their three-box profile; however, they included a two-piece tailgate like the first Citroën 11CV Commerciale.
 The Vagabond and Traveler models also had folding rear seats and a shared volume for the passengers and cargo.
 The design was neither fully a sedan nor a station wagon, but the folding rear seat provided for a large, 8 ft long interior cargo area.
 These Kaiser-Frazer models have been described as "America's First Hatchback".

 The British Motor Corporation (BMC) launched a 'Countryman' version of the Austin A40 Farina twobox economy car in 1959.
 Just like its A30 and A35 Countryman predecessors, it was a very small estate car — but instead of regular, sideways opening rear doors, it had a horizontally split tailgate, having a top-hinged upper door and bottom-hinged lower door.
 The 1959 A40 Countryman differed from the 1958 A40 Farina saloon, in that the rear window was marginally smaller, to allow for a frame that could be lifted with roof-mounted hinges and side support struts so that the car now incorporated a horizontal-split two-piece tailgate.
 The lower panel was now flush with the floor and its bottom-mounted hinges were strengthened.